List of Sayonara, Zetsubou-Sensei episodes: Zoku Sayonara Zetsubou-Sensei

+Setsubun bean-throwing prompts Zetsubou-sensei's concern that society not only indiscriminately drives out unwanted oni, but also relegates various people who fell from favor to "strays".
+Many such "stray" public figures are brought into Zetsubou-sensei's care, causing the school to fire him.
+Reduced to a "stray teacher" in the far north, Zetsubou-sensei is touchingly reunited with the class after devolving to a stray dog.
+Then, at Jun's rakugo performance, Meru's father reveals that Meru repressed her own voice due to bullying.
+He holds an audition to recruit a live-dub actor for Meru, enlisting various wildly inappropriate candidates.
+Then, Zetsubou-sensei identifies various hasty actions based on assumptions, whether in colloquial, professional, or romantic settings.
+Arriving in Akihabara, he encounters the cynical assumptions made in marketing and pandering to otakus.
+Finally, a battle manga character acts out a stereotypical rivalry with Zetsubou-sensei, mistakenly assuming that he will join the cast.

 Goku Sayonara Zetsubou-sensei

 The OVA retains much of the same staff from Zoku with few changes.
 Akiyuki Shinbo, Naoyuki Tatsuwa, Yukihiro Miyamoto, Hideyuki Morioka, and Hiroki Yamamura all retain their previous roles as director, assistant director, chief unit director, character designer/chief animation director, and chief animation director, respectively.
 However, Oguro is replaced as series composition writer by Shinbo and Shaft (the latter under the collective penname of Fuyashi Tou) themselves.